18F/content-guide/pages/punctuation.md

 title: Punctuation
 ---

 **Bulleted lists:** Capitalize the first word of every bullet.
+Don't use semicolons after points in a bulleted list.
 Include a period at the end of the bullet only if that point is a complete sentence.
 See the examples below.

 *When you go to the store, please buy:*